Lekhansh-cmd/Working-with-Containers-Docker-and-the-IBM-Cloud-Container-Registry/README.md

 # Working with Containers Docker and the IBM Cloud Container Registry

+This is the guided project by IBM Cognitive Class AI.

+## Aim
 This project aims to provide the basic working and applications of Containerization.
 In this guided project, you will run a Docker image as a container and explore the exciting world of cloud container applications.

 In this guided project, you will explore basic cloud container operations and discover how containers support modern cloud application development.
 A container is a software package that contains application code including libraries and dependencies.
 Containers are portable, running on desktops, on-premises servers, or the cloud.